ITISFoundation/osparc-docs/docs/d1.1-report/specs/high-level.md

 multi-contact electrodes that produce selective stimulation of fibers is required.
-A Python service with libraries such as numpy, scipy, pyplot/plotly that provide users with analysis and post processing functionalities akin to Matlab shall be offered (Xxx Supporting Matlab within a dedicated service could be problematic at the current time, due to licensing issues in combination with Docker technology.
-Octave could be a highly compatible alternative and Python with suitable extensions also provides similar functionality to Matlab xxx.).
+A Python service with libraries such as numpy, scipy, pyplot/plotly that provide users with analysis and post processing functionalities akin to Matlab shall be offered (Supporting Matlab within a dedicated service could be problematic at the current time, due to licensing issues in combination with Docker technology.
+Octave could be a highly compatible alternative and Python with suitable extensions also provides similar functionality to Matlab.).
 The creation of a SBML/CellML service to support the MAP-CORE vision is desirable.
 A coupling service shall allow setups involving more advanced execution schemes and data exchange than simple pipelining, within the limitations imposed by latency and bandwidth.
 This shall include iterative coupling and bidirectional coupling.
 A service allowing (ontological) annotation of anatomical and physiological models will be provided by the MAP-CORE.
-- **Models**: The platform shall offer anatomical models of human (man and woman) and rodents (xxx).
-Further anatomical models that shall be considered at a later point include xxx.
+- **Models**: The platform shall offer anatomical models of humans (man and woman) and rat.
+We choose a rat because rats were most popular in the vote conducted via Slack, and because it is anticipated that imaging rats and identifying selected peripheral nerves will be easier for rats than mice, because of their size, resulting in superior model quality.
+Further animal models that shall be considered at a later point include mice, cats and a monkey.
 The anatomical models shall be pre-functionalized with the trajectories of major peripheral nerves.
 Through a service, it shall be possible to obtain for simulation purposes discretized representation of the models or sub-regions thereof.
 It shall be possible to register additional layers of information relative to the anatomical models.
 These include measurement and simulation data, image data, nerve trajectories, anatomical detail, device models, as well as electrophysiological models.
-- **Computational Infrastructure**: The platform shall initially run on hardware localized at IT’IS.
+- **Computational Infrastructure**: The platform shall initially run on HPC hardware localized at IT'IS.
 Subsequently, the platform shall run on the Amazon cloud and be flexibly scalable, depending on user demand.
 It should be considered to add support for execution of selected services (e.g., NEURON simulations) on dedicated high-performance computing resources (e.g., NSG portal).